ARDRES Market – Champ de Foire (Calais area): Thursday morning

 LE TOUQUET Market – Place du marché couvert: June 1st to September 15th Monday, Thursday, Saturday morning; September 16th May to 31st Thursday and Saturday morning

-A great French market and one that shouldn’t be missed on a Saturday morning if you’re in the area.
-A very classy market, very attractive surroundings and a great choice of items we especially loved the spice stall and the stall which sold recycled hotel linen – such great quality at a very reasonable price.
+The Saturday morning market is best.
+A very classy market, very attractive surroundings and a great choice of items we especially loved the spice stall and the stall which sold recycled hotel linen – great quality at a very reasonable price.
 Lots of food stalls, in fact the covered part of the market which is an art deco heritage building is almost entirely devoted to food (the spice stall is amazing!).
 Lots of clothes stalls, household goods, regional specialities, recycled hotel linen – a great array of goods.

 So much to do in Le Touquet- we can pretty much guarantee if you just come for the market you will want to stay longer!